From structure mining to unsupervised exploration of atomic octahedral networks: Methods

-There exists a few frameworks for the naming of modular (or recombination) materials, largely based on the fragments \cite{Lima-de-Faria1990}.
-For 3D frameworks, the Ramsdell notation for polytypes \cite{Guinier1984} are also used.
-The types of frameworks include isolated units (0D), chains (1D), sheets or layers (2D), and nets or frameworks (3D) \cite{Wells1977,Muller1981,Burdett1982} and these conventions have been developed in the context of purely inorganic binary compounds \cite{Muller1981,Burdett1982}.
-For hybrid iodoplumbates (and similarly for other halometalates), we can treat the [Pb$_y$I$_z]^{n-}$ part as an ionic binary compound, which is the inorganic framework.
-We propose here a simple set of rules for generating searchable framework names, which may also be queried to gather summary statistics.
-The naming rules are based on the constituents of the framework and are constructed in a multiscale fashion to reflect the levels of connectivity present in the material structures.
-We list the rules below with the nickname for each in bold letters. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item[1.] \textbf{Degree of connectivity.} Define the \textit{degree of connectivity} as the number of shared vertices between two octahedra, which could be 0, 1, 2, or 3, for non-sharing (NS), corner-sharing (CS), edge-sharing (ES), or face-sharing (FS), respectively.
-The naming starts from the octahedral units with the highest degree of connectivity and proceeds in a decreasing order.
+There exist a few naming systems for modular (or recombination) materials, largely based on the fragments \cite{Guinier1984,Lima-de-Faria1990}.
+For 3D frameworks, the notations from Ramsdell \cite{Li_evolutionary_2021} and Jagodzinski \cite{Kunz2024} for polytypes have been used, yet they are limited to layer-stacking structures with a single chemical composition.
+These notations cannot concretely capture non-stacking structures (e.g., 0D structures) \cite{Sun2021_0D} comprised of atom-centered COs with shared chemical origins as the parent compound.
+Moreover, hybrid materials contain distinct chemical components (e.g., inorganic and organic) and exhibit increased structural diversity from sublattice composition and mixing \cite{Bartel2020,wiggins2025}.
+Their description goes beyond the naming systems designed for purely inorganic (binary) compounds \cite{Wells1977,Muller1981,Burdett1982}.
+The polytypism is only interpreted at the level of the inorganic sublattice, \cite{gilley2025} hence inorganic polytypes.
+For hybrid iodoplumbates (and similarly for other halometalates), we can treat the [Pb$_y$I$_z]^{n-}$ part as a polyatomic ion derived from a polytypic binary compound, which forms the inorganic framework.
+The naming procedure is divided into the following rules. \begin{enumerate}[wide, labelindent=10pt] \item[1.] \textbf{Degree of connectivity.} The \textit{degree of connectivity} is defined as the number of shared vertices between two octahedra, which could be 0, 1, 2, or 3, for non-sharing (NS), corner-sharing (CS), edge-sharing (ES), or face-sharing (FS), respectively.
+The naming starts from the octahedral units with the highest degree of connectivity and proceeds in decreasing order.

-\item[2.] \textbf{Building units.} In atomic ONs, the \textit{primary (building) units} of the structure are the coordination octahedra with atomic ligands, the \textit{secondary (building) units} are constructed from primary units through \textit{gluing} operations such as CS, ES, and FS, which forms \textit{multimers}.
-Similarly, a tertiary (building) unit can be constructed from gluing secodary units through CS, ES, FS, or a combination of them.
+\item[2.] \textbf{Building units.} In atomic ONs, the \textit{primary (building) units} of the structure are the COs with atomic ligands, the \textit{secondary (building) units} are constructed from primary units through \textit{gluing} operations \cite{Gallier2008} such as atom-sharing (i.e., corner, edge, face-sharing), which form \textit{multimers}.
+Similarly, a \textit{tertiary (building) unit} can be constructed from gluing secondary units through corner-, edge-, or face-sharing, or a mixture of them.